Hannan-Javed/Google-Calendar-Query/README.md

 - `description`: event description
 - `colorId`: color id of event.
 Unique for each color (for common colors, see note below)
 - `reminders`: reminder notifications in json format
+- `date`: date of event in the format `DD-MM-YYYY`
 - `startTime`: startTime of event
 - `endTime`: endTime of event
+- `day`: weekday of the event e.g. MON for Monday
 - `duration`: duration of event in minutes (float)

 ## Installation